Planar Bipedal Locomotion with Nonlinear Model Predictive Control: Online Gait Generation using Whole-Body Dynamics: Background

 where $\mb y_a:\mathbb{R}^d\to \mathbb{R}^o$ and $\mb y_d:\mathbb{R}^d\times\R^r\to \mathbb{R}^o$ are the \emph{actual} and \emph{desired} outputs, respectively, and are assumed to be continuously differentiable.
 The actual outputs $\mb{y}_a$ are chosen to satisfy a controllability property allowing them to be driven to the desired outputs \cite{westervelt2007feedback}.
 The desired outputs $\mb{y}_d$ depend on the set of parameters $\bs{\alpha}\in\R^r$, which are chosen to regulate the underactuated coordinates of the system.
 More precisely, the \emph{zero dynamics manifold} is defined as the subspace of state coordinates for which the outputs and their derivatives are zero:

 The parameters are then chosen to satisfy the \emph{hybrid invariance condition}, $ \Delta_c(\mathcal{Z}_c \cap \mathcal{S}_c) \subset \mathcal{Z}_c$, for each contact mode $c$, which ensures that the underactuated coordinates of the system remain stable through impacts.
 Ensuring this condition is achieved by finding values of $\bs{\alpha}$ through nonlinear optimization \cite{hereid2017frost}.
-Given a desired trajectory $\mathbf{y}_d$ from an HZD optimization program, a set of desired state-input pairs of the system $(\mb x, \mb u)$ can be reconstructed.
-The resulting trajectories serve as a control invariant that will be incorporated as a terminal component in our MPC formulation.
+Given a desired trajectory $\mathbf{y}_d$ from an HZD optimization program, a time-varying state and input trajectory $(\mb x_{\rm ref}(t), \mb u_{\rm ref}(t))$ can be reconstructed.
+Importantly, as this trajectory is designed for the full-order hybrid dynamics, it will serve as a control invariant that will be incorporated in our MPC formulation.